 THE WHITE PAVILION

-During World War II, the White Pavilion was spared from destruction and most of the rooms retained their original design.
+During World War II, the White House avoided destruction and most of the rooms retained their original appearance.

 Conservation and renovation works

 In the years 2017–2019, within the "Sources of Transitions" project, the White House underwent comprehensive conservation and renovation works which allowed to restore the former glory of the monument.
 The primary objective was to preserve the original substance, enhance its unique artistic value and restore the historic design of the interiors.
 Based on research work and archival queries, a team of conservators conducted comprehensive conservation and restoration of the painting decorations of Jan Bogumil Plersch and Jan Ścisły, adorning the interior of the White Pavilion.
 At the same time, under present-day layers of paint, original hidden parts were uncovered of polychromes and fragments of paintings in the bedroom which had been used by the family of King Stanisław August.
 The roof, stairs and ceiling of the building were repaired.
 Renovation works covered the interiors, the polychromes, the ceiling plasters, the floors, the fireplaces and the wooden decorations.
 Conservation measures were applied to the façade and the ornaments.
 The external woodwork, the windows and the colours of the building regained their original appearance.

 As part of the "Sources of Transitions" project an educational space was created.
 Lessons, workshops, meetings in a narrow circle and seminars will be held there.